tsgates/arch-wiki-markdown/wiki/ECryptfs.md

 eCryptfs
 ========

-> Summary

-Setup and usage of eCryptfs

-> Related
+Related articles

-Disk Encryption
+-   Disk Encryption

 This article describes basic usage of eCryptfs.
 It guides you through the process of creating a private and secure encrypted directory within